karlkauc/FundsXML/codeExamples/java/V413/README.md

 # FundsXML 4.3.1 Example

 This is an example of creating and reading FundsXML Files with [XML Beans](https://xmlbeans.apache.org/).
-A compiled schema (jar) is provided on [the FundsXML schema site](http://schema.fundsxml.org) and als library in this project.
+A compiled schema (jar) is provided on [the FundsXML schema site](http://schema.fundsxml.at) and als library in this project.

+Two fund holdings (1 bond, 1 equity) are created on the fly randomly.

 ## basics
 * Language:   Java